Vision Calibration: A Scientific Way to Reverse Myopia

 In this essay, I’ll make a case that you can improve your vision just by calibrating your vision by changing your visual environment.
 I’ll support my case by citing published, peer-reviewed, scientific articles.

 - What is a visual environment

-- How to create a visual environment that can reverse myopia
+- How to use Vision Calibration to reverse myopia

 1. What Causes Myopia

 Your eye is made up of many parts.